 We design each itinerary around your interests, so think of this as a starting point which can be tailored into something completely unique to you.
 We love the opportunity to use our first-hand knowledge and experience to design and deliver the perfect, bespoke holiday experience for you.

 Whilst our suggested itinerary for Scotland by Train begins in Glasgow it is also available to start from Edinburgh.

 Travel north from Glasgow (with a connection also possible from Edinburgh) by train on the West Highland Line.
 A wonderfully scenic journey takes you past Loch Lomond and over the wilderness of Rannoch Moor and into the heart of the Scottish Highlands.
 Your destination is on the western sea-board at the foot of Ben Nevis, the UK’s highest mountain.

 Travel on the Jacobite Steam Train, regarded as one of the Great Railway Journeys of the World, from Fort William to Mallaig.
 Your journey will take you past Britain’s highest mountain, deepest loch, shortest river and most westerly train station.

 The train stops at the village of Glenfinnan after crossing the world famous Glenfinnan Viaduct (as featured in the Harry Potter films) with its stunning views down Loch Shiel.

 Your journey then continues over the sea to the Isle of Skye.
 The short sailing across the Sound of Sleat provides wonderful views of Skye and back across to the West Coast.
-Connect with a bus to Portree, the Island’s Capital.
+Connect with a private transfer to Portree, the Island’s Capital.